zibasec/assignments/README.md

 ### Feedback

 Within a business week, you'll receive feedback in the form of a GitHub issue on your repo.
 You'll be welcomed to set up a follow up call with one our folks to discuss your work _if_ and only _if_ you desire.
-Whether or not you opt for a follow-up call has not bearing on our hiring decision.
+Whether or not you opt for a follow-up call has no bearing on our hiring decision.

 ### Next Steps

-If you did the work properly, we'll invite you to the next step which you'll be informed of separately.
+If you did the work without any major red-flags (or plagiarism), we'll invite you to the next step which you'll be informed of separately.

 ### FAQ